-Assault and battery are technically two distinct crimes.
-An assault is specifically an unlawful touching of another person or the attempt or threat to do so.
-Assault does not require physical contact.
+When you are charged with an assault crime, it’s important to know that assault and battery are not two distinct crimes in North Carolina.
+An assault is the threat of unlawful touching, and it does not require physical contact.
 Battery is an unlawful, violent, or offensive touching of another person.
-It requires actual contact between the perpetrator and victim.
-These offenses overlap significantly in North Carolina and are often charged together as assault and battery.
+It requires actual contact between the perpetrator and the victim.
+But these offenses overlap significantly and are often charged together as assault in Charlotte.

 Under North Carolina General Statutes (NCGS) 14-33(a), you may be charged with a Class 2 misdemeanor if you:

-A simple assault, assault and battery, or affray is one that does not include aggravating circumstances, such as if it results in serious bodily injury or the use of a firearm.
-A simple assault does not even have to result in an offensive or harmful touching at all.
-A simple assault and battery is one that probably results in nothing more than bumps and bruises or the victim taking offense.
+A “simple” assault, assault and battery, or affray is one that does not include aggravating circumstances, such as resulting in serious bodily injury or the use of a firearm.
+A simple assault does not have to result in an offensive or harmful touching at all.
+Simple assault and battery often result in nothing more than bumps and bruises or the victim taking offense.

-If convicted of a Class 2 misdemeanor, you face between one and 60 days in jail, depending on your criminal history.
+If convicted of a Class 2 misdemeanor in Mecklenburg County, you face between one and 60 days in jail, depending on your criminal history.
 If this is a first-time simple assault charge, then you face a maximum of 30 days of community punishment.

 Based on NCGS 14-33(c), you may be charged with a Class A1 misdemeanor, if during an assault, assault and battery, or affray, you:

-A Class A1 misdemeanor can be punished with between one and 150 days of community punishment, intermediate punishment, or active punishment.
-If you are convicted, and you have five or more prior convictions, you can be sentenced to up to five months of incarceration.
+A Class A1 misdemeanor can be punished with between one and 150 days of community, intermediate, or active punishment.
+If you are convicted, and you have five or more prior convictions, you can be sentenced to up to five months in prison.